 Camp Climbing Staff Training with WILD GUYde Adventures, LLC

 Increasingly, camps offering outdoor adventure activities need to know that their staff members are qualified, and that their program protocols are up to the industry standard.
-This spring, WILD GUYde Adventures is offering a 2-day workshop in south central Pennsylvania and in western Virginia and for camp climbing instructors to upgrade or refine their skills under qualified supervision.
+This spring, WILD GUYde Adventures is offering a 2-day workshop in western Virginia for camp climbing instructors to upgrade or refine their skills under qualified supervision.
 The two-day on-site format will address top anchors, belay systems (styles and backup), equipment options, rappelling, movement coaching, group supervision and instruction, and incident management.
 The emphasis will be on current best practice in leading groups in an outdoor top-roping and rappel situation.
-The Virginia seminar will take place at Hidden Rocks just west of Harrisonburg; the Pennsylvania seminar will use White Rocks, Brandtsville (15 minutes from Dillsburg, Mechanicsburg, and Carlisle).
+The seminar will take place at Hidden Rocks just west of Harrisonburg.
+Harrisonburg is 2 hours from Washington DC, 2 hours from Richmond, and 2 hours from Roanoke, VA.

-Logistics: Pennsylvania participants may want to explore motel lodging in Dillsburg, Mechanicsburg, or Carlisle.
-Virginia participants can explore hotel/motel lodging in Harrisonburg, or camp at the Hone Quarry NFS campground, 1 mile from the climbing site (about $8 per night; limited amenities).
+Logistics: Participants can explore hotel/motel lodging in Harrisonburg, or camp at the Hone Quarry USFS campground, 1 mile from the climbing site (about $8 per night; limited amenities).
 A lunch should be brought along for each program day.
 WILD GUYde cannot provide transportation.

 Bring EVERYTHING on this list:

 30-50 piece of static rope Personal climbing shoes